NVIDIA Vs. The Media ft. GamersNexus

 And part of the challenge with making the video we made was, you know, we want to blow the whistle on it in case other people are facing that pressure.

-The problem is, I think Nvidia may now be in a situation where let's just assume everybody makes up and it's fine at some point.
+And also in case consumers are watching or reading content, which may be influenced without their knowledge, the problem is I think NVIDIA may now be in a situation where let's just assume everybody makes up and it's fine at some point.

 I don't know that they will ever be able to put an engineer on camera anytime in the near future with anybody without the audience questioning it and for good reason because